mui/material-ui/docs/src/pages/customization/palette/palette.md

 import pink from '@material-ui/core/colors/pink';
 import red from '@material-ui/core/colors/red';
 import amber from '@material-ui/core/colors/amber';
-import blueGrey from '@material-ui/core/colors/blueGrey';
+import blue from '@material-ui/core/colors/blue';
-import lightGreen from '@material-ui/core/colors/lightGreen';
+import green from '@material-ui/core/colors/green';

 // All the following keys are optional, as default values are provided. const theme = createMuiTheme({